 On the contrary, in Mata 1994, streams of innocent blood rushed down the hills, rested in the plains.
 Corpses swelled rivers, mass graves, an effort to conceal crime scenes, devoured innocent souls.
 Sorrow filled highs and lows of Rwanda, weeping voices rang across the country of a thousand hills.
 It is when terror engulfed Rwanda, to introduce for the first time, longer daylights but shorter nights to reveal and expose unsafe hidings for those who run for their lives without an understanding to why they were being hunted to be hacked to death.

 In that Mata, the soil of Rwanda opened to swallow the blood of innocent, amazing people who meant the world to me, without an explanation!
 Daily nightmares to keep reliving what exactly happened would soon follow, to awake me gasping for air, wondering if it’s Mata all over again.
 Those terrifying nights lasted for years before I could have a normal dream to calm my soul.

 Nevertheless, I wholeheartedly forgave those who caused this misery, from the heart.
 The truth is though, an attempt to explain what it takes to move on past the genocide crimes, hatred, injustice beyond comprehension is impossible and an understatement!
 But this is why I did it.
 NO, scratch that please!
 This is what Jesus Has done in me:

-The genocide has done irreversible damage in my life
+The 1994 genocide against the Tutsi in Rwanda has done irreversible damage in my life

 Four members of my family were killed, not because of a crime they committed.
 Their death sentence was their physical appearance, something they weren’t given a chance to bargain with God on their birth.
 With that said, there is nothing in this life that can ever be done to bring them back.